Hicham Belkaroui

-Hicham Belkaroui (born 24 August 1990) is an Algerian professional footballer who plays for Saudi club Al-Ain and the Algeria national team.
+Hicham Belkaroui (born 24 August 1990) is an Algerian professional footballer who plays for ASM Oran and the Algeria national team.
 He plays primarily as a centre-back.

 Club career

 In July 2014, he signed a three-year contract with Tunisian side Club Africain.

 In 2019, Belkaroui signed a contract with USM Alger.

 In 2020, Belkaroui signed a two-year contract with MC Oran.

 In 2021, Belkaroui signed a two-year contract with ES Sétif.

 On 5 September 2022, Belkaroui joined Al-Ain.